 Step Five To finish the fly I use a coat of clear UV acrylic.
 And often I apply an overcoat of Sally Hansen Hard as Nails .
 Note that this fly can be tied in black for night work or elongated to match larger sand eels.
 The bigger fly below is about 5″ .

-Below is a box of sand eel flies, some tied with common gold bead-chain eye and some on larger hooks.
+The bottom box in the photo below is filled with sand eel flies, some tied with common gold bead-chain eye and some on larger hooks.
 Good luck on the beach!
+By the way if you have trouble with long streamers fouling check out this easy solution.